koszullab/metaTOR/docs/example/metator_tutorial.md

 ### 1. Simplest command

-The simplest way to run metaTOR consist to run the full pipeline in one command with the default parameters:
+The simplest way to run metator consist to run the full pipeline in one command with the default parameters:

 ```sh
 metator pipeline -1 hic_reads_for.fastq.gz -2 hic_reads_rev.fastq.gz -a assembly.fa -o metator_folder --threads 16